Booker taking out the Vox Populi's assault blimp in the 14-minute trailer.

 Remember Suchong's final audio log in the original Bioshock?
 Well, during Burial at Sea Episode 2, Elizabeth actually sees the gruesome death take place at Suchong's lab between Suchong, two Little Sisters and the Big Daddy that she helped bond to the two girls.
 So in a way, Elizabeth is indirectly responsible for the death of Dr. Yi Suchong!

 One for the entire fandom's reaction to the ending of Part 2.
-Most said that they just sat there, staring in shock or crying, then opened Bioshock 1 and proceeded to go through the entire game, reach the final level, and fight Fontaine with a wrench.
+Most were so saddened and angry at Atlas that they then opened Bioshock 1 and proceeded to go through the entire game, reach the final level, and fight Fontaine with a wrench.
 Karma's a bitch, indeed.